The-Scratch-Channel/tsc-web-client/docs/README.md

-# Contributing to The Scratch Channel
+# Developer Documentation | The Scratch Channel

-Thanks for your interest in contributing?
+Thanks for your interest in contributing!
 There are multiple ways to help.

 ## 🔧 [Development](./development/README.md)